castaway/dbix-class-book/chapters/01-Introduction.md

 Chapter 1 - Introduction and general data storage
 =================================================

-This book will introduce you to DBIx::Class, the Perl module for dealing with your database(s).

 If you are already sure that DBIx::Class is the solution to your Perl data storage problems, then you can probably skip this chapter and move straight on to [](chapter_02-databases-design-and-layout), or [](chapter_03-describing-your-database) to start learning.
 This chapter explains what DBIx::Class is and when to use it instead of some other ways of storing data.

 What is DBIx::Class?